demidenm/hcpya_preprocess/scripts/taskevents/info_language/README.md

 ## Basic Trial Structure
-Each block begins with either a Story or Math trial presentation.
-After the presentation, a corresponding question is shown for the respective trial type.
-This is followed by a response/answer window.
-Typically, a Change block follows each trial block.
-For Math trials, consecutive Math blocks often occur.
+Each block begins with the presentation of a Story or Math audio file (.wav).

+Story Presentation.
+After the Story presentation participant experience:
+- A ~500ms waiting period, then
+- "That was about?"
+- Option 1 is presented, followed by "or", then Option 2 presentation (.wav).
+- The response window follows.

+Participants can respond during Option 1, "or", Option 2 or the response window.

+Math Presentation.
+After the math presentation, participants experience:
+- A "Question" window appears
+- Followed by the response window.

+Participants can respond during both the question and response windows.

+After each consecutive trial block, a change block occurs.

 See the diagram below.

 <div style="text-align: center;">
   <img src="./language_task_diagram.svg" />